riba78/OrderMe/backend/tests/TEST_COVERAGE.md

 - Custom query methods
 - Error handling

+### Testing Best Practices Identified
+- Pass string values (`SomeEnum.XXX.value`) of enums instead of enum objects when creating models with SQLite
+- Include all non-nullable fields (like email) in test data
+- Compare string representations of UUIDs rather than UUID objects directly
+- Use property accessors designed for enum fields (like `order_status`) to handle conversion between database strings and application enum objects
+- When updating tests for database compatibility, maintain the original assertions to ensure business logic still works correctly

 ## Future Test Considerations
 While the current test suite is comprehensive, future enhancements could include:
 - Integration tests between models and repositories